 Each eligible Submission will be judged by a panel of ASCAP composer members based on the significance and overall artistry and compositional elements of the musical work or composition.
 The judges are selected by the Foundation in its sole discretion.
 Decisions of the Foundation and/or judges (including the selection of Award Recipient(s)) will be final and binding in all respects.

 Prize and Award Ceremony

-In accordance with the Judging Procedure and Criteria above, eligible Entrants will be selected as the Award Recipients and will receive a monetary prize (each, a “Prize”).
+In accordance with these Award Requirements, eligible Entrants will be selected as the Award Recipients and will receive a monetary prize (each, a “Prize”).
 The number of Award Recipients and the monetary distribution of the Prize resides within the sole discretion of the judges.
 The total value of the Prize to be shared among the Award Recipients shall be determined in the Foundation’s sole discretion.
-The Prize is to be shared equally among all co-writers of the musical work or composition that is the subject of the Submission.
 At the sole discretion of the Foundation, an award ceremony may be held to recognize the Award Recipient, the place and time of such celebration determined in the Foundation’s sole discretion (the “Award Ceremony”).